 Queenstown Central Shopping Centre has been partnering with local creative collective South Island Light Orchestra (SILO), for the third year running, with a spectacular Christmas tree commemorating the festive season.

 The tree, situated in Frankton, close to State Highway 6 stands over eight metres tall and is framed by a backdrop of Queenstown Central Shopping Centre and the Remarkables Alps.

 Constructed with steel frame, the tree is dismantlable and has been engineered to withstand strong cross-winds.

-The robustness of the frame is offset with delicate white festoon lighting, combined with colourful geometric acrylic shapes which throw patterns of light to the ground beneath it by day.
+The robustness of the frame is offset with flag sails, combined with colourful geometric acrylic shapes which throw patterns of light to the ground beneath it by day.

-By night, the tree takes on a life of its own, with a looped light show of neon colour sequences and effects, which dance up and down the festoon lighting.
+By night, the tree takes on a life of its own, with a looped light show of neon colour sequences and effects, which dance up and down the flags of the tree.